gilesknap/mciwb/README.md

 ## Todo iPython Commands

+- These planned commands take advantage of exisiting functions in mcwb library.

   - **save**: save the copy buffer to a named file
   - **load**: load a file into the world at the copy buffer start point.
 Set the copy buffer to enclose the loaded structure
   - **rotate**: perform transforms on the copy buffer
-- Additional support in mcwb required (profile generators)
+- These require additional support in mcwb required (profile generators)

   - **rectangle**: make a rectangle described by copy buffer corners (expects one of the copy dimensions to be size 1)